ProfessorManhattan/docs-docker/contributing/linting.md

 ## Linting

 We utilize several different linters to ensure that all our Dockerfile projects use similar design patterns.
 Linting sometimes even helps spot errors as well.
-The most important linter for Dockerfile projects is called Haskell Dockerfile Linter or hadolint.
+The most important linter for Dockerfile projects is called Haskell Dockerfile Linter (or hadolint).
 You can install it by utilizing our one-line installation method found in our [hadolint Ansible role]({{ repository.project.hadolint }}).
 In order for a merge request to be accepted, it has to successfully pass hadolint tests.
 For more information about hadolint, check out the [Haskell Dockerfile Linter GitHub page]({{ website.hadolint_github_page }}).

 We also incorporate other linters that are run automatically whenever you commit code (assuming you have run `npm i` in the root of the project).
 These linters include: